Learn investing basics

 SWP vs FD: which is better for retirement income in India?

-Fixed deposits feel safe.
-But a well-planned SWP from equity funds can give you more income, for longer, with lower tax.
+A well-planned SWP can give more income, for longer, with lower tax than FD.

 Fundamentals